 While there are strategies or formulaâ€™s for building a successful game/app, there are plenty of other things that can be and must be done for a productâ€™s success.
 There are hundreds of good games and apps out there on the Appstore, which have not fared well.
 Despite great graphics and gameplay, the games lack marketing.
 Intense marketing does effect on the sales of any product.
 50 tips for designing brilliant iOS apps.
 1 A touchscreen interface might be flexible and intuitive, but it’s not perfect.

 So now let’s see some details about 4 apps, the most important ones (more of 90% of the income - see below for others apps).
-Note that all my apps are universal (iPad+iPhone) I am French, so I logically decided to release a French version of Montessori Crosswords.
 8 App Teasers to Watch Before Launching Your App.
 A ridiculous amount of work goes into successful app release.